Korbut-Dima/footballManager/README.md

 # footballManager
-REST API with using Spring boot and Hibernate
+REST API with using Spring boot and Hibernate, covered with Unit and Integration tests

 To start the project you should have installed : maven, docker and openJDK:17
 1. Download and unzip project or git clone